LucasLeRay/personal-website/src/articles/aws-comprehend-opinion-analysis.md

 - Get the sentiment of each tweets
 - If the sentiment of a tweet is Positive or Negative, stock it into a light JSON database using **low-db**.
 If the sentiment is Neutral or Mixed ignore it.

-With a crontab, I'm launching this script each day to retrieve 100 tweets about _Donald Trump_ and 100 others about _Joe Biden_, the database has the following format:
+With a crontab, I'm launching this script every 6 hours to retrieve 25 tweets about _Donald Trump_ and 25 others about _Joe Biden_, the database has the following format:

 ```
 {